synfinatic/aws-sso-cli/docs/config.md

 but if you have two or more, than `Default` is automatically selected unless you manually specify it here, on the CLI (`--sso`), or via the `AWS_SSO` environment variable.

-## Browser / UrlAction / UrlActionExec / FirefoxOpenUrlInContainer
+## Browser / UrlAction / UrlActionExec

 `UrlAction` gives you control over how AWS SSO and AWS Console URLs are opened in a browser: